Saudi Arabia is slashing oil supply. It could mean higher gas prices for US drivers

 The International Monetary Fund estimates the kingdom needs $80.90 per barrel to meet its envisioned spending commitments, which include a planned $500 billion futuristic desert city project called Neom.

-The U.S. recently replenished its Strategic Petroleum Reserve — after Biden announced the largest release from the national reserve in American history last year — in an indicator that U.S. officials may be less worried about OPEC cuts than in months past.
+The U.S. recently announced oil purchases to replenish its Strategic Petroleum Reserve — after Biden announced the largest release from the reserve in American history last year — in an indicator that U.S. officials may be less worried about OPEC cuts than in months past.

 While oil producers like Saudi Arabia need revenue to fund their state budgets, they also have to take into account the impact of higher prices on oil-consuming countries.

-Note: This story was first published on June 4, 2023.
-It was updated on June 6, 2023, to correct that the U.S. has recently announced it will purchase oil as it works to replenish the Strategic Petroleum Reserve, not that it has already replenished the reserve.